meet the board

-Jonathan is Head of Communications at Universal Music UK, where he works across all aspects of the company’s internal and external communications.
-He is also on the Board of the Roundhouse, Julie’s Bicycle and the National Academy for Social Prescribing.
-He is also a member of the Tate Modern Advisory Group.
+Jonathan is Director of Communications at Universal Music UK, where he works across all aspects of the company’s internal and external communications.
+He is the Deputy Chair of Black Country Living Museum and sits on the Boards of Julie's Bicycle and the National Academy for Social Prescribing.
+He was previously a member of the Tate Modern Advisory Group and Roundhouse Board.

 Jonathan grew up in Wolverhampton and was educated at Heath Park and Wolverhampton Grammar School.
 He studied Biochemistry at the University of Birmingham before going on to study a Masters in Political Science.

 Chris is Head of Creative Learning & Engagement at LEEDS 2023 Year of Culture, where he works with regional, national and international partners to lead education programmes and approaches to engaging diverse communities.

 Previously, he was Head of Participation & Learning at the National Memorial Arboretum.
 Part of the Arboretum’s senior leadership team, he led an award-winning learning strategy and fostered relationships with national partners to engage young people and communities nationwide.

 Chris holds a Masters in Fine Art from Oxford University and a Masters in Business Administration, specialising in cultural sector leadership.